lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 ---
 lip: 25
-title: Staking router 2.0
+title: Staking Router 2.0
 status: Proposed
-author: Kirill Minenko, Aleksandr Lukin
+author: Kirill Minenko, Alexander Lukin
 discussions-to: <TODO>
 created: 2024-05-06
-updated: 2024-06-11
+updated: 2024-06-13
 ---

-# LIP-25: Staking router 2.0 upgrade
+# LIP-25.
+Staking Router 2.0

 ## Simple Summary

-This proposal introduces Staking Router v2.0 - the upgrade that should be made to support permissionless modules (such as [Community Staking Module](https://research.lido.fi/t/community-staking-module/5917)) and improve security and scalability of the existing [Staking Router](https://research.lido.fi/t/lip-20-staking-router/3790).
+This proposal introduces Staking Router v2.0 — the upgrade that should be made to support permissionless modules (such as [Community Staking Module](https://research.lido.fi/t/community-staking-module/5917)) and improve security and scalability of the existing [Staking Router](https://research.lido.fi/t/lip-20-staking-router/3790).

 The upgrade focuses on enhancing the Deposit Security Module (DSM), the Validator Exit Bus Oracle (VEBO), the third phase of the Lido Oracle, and reward distribution mechanisms in curated-based modules.